ThimLohse/kattis-automated-submit-wrapper/README.md

 2. Enter time interval before new submission (in minutes, Default: 5):
 (This is the time between each submission.
 Make sure that the time between each submission is at least the maximum time for finishing all instances of a problem (#subproblems x maximum allowed time.))
+For single submissions this input is omitted.

 3. Enter problem id: (Enter the unique problem id which is shown on kattis for each problem)

-4. Enter names of all files included seperated with one white space:
-(Enter names of all files you wish to upload, file type included, there is no need to add the path to the folder as it is already hardcoded.)

-5. Enter name of main file: (Enter the name of you main file)
+4. Enter name of main file: (Enter the name of you main file)

-6. Do you want to start automation?
+5. Do you want to start automation?
 (Y/N)
 ```
 NOTE: In the terminal you will only see that a project has been submitted, its ID and which iteration the program is currently in.
 To confirm that the client has started succesfully, go kattis and check that a new submission has been added.
 The program will end after all iterations (# submissions have been sent).